On Elser's conjecture and the topology of $U$-nucleus complex: Preliminaries

 \begin{definition}[Discrete vector field / matching]

 A discrete vector field $V$ on $K$ is a collection of pairs $\{\alpha^{(p)} < \beta^{(p+1)}\}$ of simplices of $K$ such that each simplex is in at most one pair of $V$.

 \end{definition}

-Pictorially, given a discrete vector field on $K$, we can assign arrows on $K$ such that for a pair $\{\alpha^{(p)} < \beta^{(p+1)}\}$ the tail of the arrow lies in $\beta^{(p+1)}$ and the head of the arrow lies in $\alpha^{(p)}$.
+Pictorially, given a discrete vector field on $K$, we assign arrows on $K$ such that for a pair $\{\alpha^{(p)} < \beta^{(p+1)}\}$ the head of the arrow lies in $\beta^{(p+1)}$ and the tail of the arrow lies in $\alpha^{(p)}$.
 A gradient vector field is a discrete vector field with some special properties about this arrows.

-\begin{definition}[Gradient vector field] A discrete vector field is called a gradient vector field if given any simplex $\alpha$ in $K$, it satisfies exactly one the following.
+\begin{definition}[Gradient vector field / acyclic matching] A discrete vector field is called a gradient vector field if given any simplex $\alpha$ in $K$, it satisfies exactly one the following.

 \begin{enumerate} \item $\alpha$ is the tail of exactly one arrow.

 \item $\alpha$ is the head of exactly one arrow.

 \item $\alpha$ is neither the head nor the tail of an arrow. \end{enumerate}